kalviumcommunity/S49_Ashwanth_TicketSphere/README.md

 If you have any questions or encounter any issues while using TicketSphere, feel free to contact me directly at ashwanth@rajakumar.net.
 Your feedback is valuable and helps in enhancing TicketSphere for all users.

-Thank you for choosing TicketSphere.
-Let's make ticket resale easier and more enjoyable together! 🎟️🌟